Using your GPU with CuPy

 and you should obtain the following image:

-Grid of delta functions.
+Grid of Dirac delta functions.

-Grid of delta functions
+Grid of Dirac delta functions

 Gaussian convolutions

 The illustration below shows an example of convolution (courtesy of Michael Plotke, CC BY-SA 3.0, via Wikimedia Commons).
-Looking at the terminology in the illustration, be forewarned that the word kernel happens to have different meanings that, inconveniently, apply to both mathematical convolution and coding on a GPU device.
-To know more about convolutions, we encourage you to check out this GitHub repository by Vincent Dumoulin and Francesco Visin with some great animations.
+Looking at the terminology in the illustration, be forewarned that, inconveniently, the meaning of the word kernel is different when talking of mathematical convolutions and of codes for programming a GPU device.
+To know more about convolutions, we encourage you to check out this GitHub repository by Vincent Dumoulin and Francesco Visin, who show great animations.

 Example of animated convolution